SBA 504 Loans: Funding Your Project

 Examples of how borrowers can use the funds include the purchase or construction of:

-- Equipment and machinery with long-term use.
+• Equipment and machinery for long-term use

-- An existing building, land, or other fixed assets.
+• An existing building, land, or other fixed assets

 Unlike other SBA loans, borrowers cannot use the funds for: